-Though Joplin never achieved the same success she had with Big Brother during her new solo career, she continued to make valuable music with the release of I Got Dem Ol’ Kozmic Blues Again Mama! in 1969.
-That same year she would also play at the legendary Woodstock Festival, albeit not in the sharpest of states.
+Though Joplin never achieved the same success as a solo act that she had with Big Brother in the final years of her life, she continued to make valuable music with the release of I Got Dem Ol’ Kozmic Blues Again Mama! in 1969.
+That same year she would also play at the now-legendary Woodstock Festival, albeit not in the sharpest of states.

-In September 1970 she began recording what would become Pearl, as Joplin would succumb to a heroin overdose on October 4 before having finished the record.
-It was released posthumously in 1971 and includes Joplin’s only number one hit, a cover of Kris Kristofferson and Fred Foster’s “Me and Bobby McGee.”
+In September 1970 Joplin began recording the material that would end up on Pearl, but she died from a heroin overdose on October 4th before finishing the album.
+Pearl was released posthumously in 1971, and includes Joplin’s only number one hit, a cover of Kris Kristofferson and Fred Foster’s “Me and Bobby McGee”.

 Janis Joplin – “Me and Bobby McGee”

-She like many others of her generation passed away long before they should have, leaving us with a laundry list of “what if’s.”
+Janis, like many others of her generation, passed away long before they should have, leaving us with a laundry list of “what if’s.”
 We’ve not seen a talent like Janis Joplin since her death, and it’s probably safe to say we’ll never see another.

-In remembrance of Janis Joplin’s birthday today, enjoy this rare performance of Joplin in Germany in 1969 with her Kozmic Blues Band:
+In remembrance of Janis Joplin’s birthday today, enjoy this rare performance of Joplin in Germany circa 1969 with her Kozmic Blues Band:

 Raise Your Hand, Try(Just A Little Bit Harder), Me, Maybe, Summertime, Ball And Chain, Piece Of My Heart